tilburgsciencehub/website/content/building-blocks/store-and-document-your-data/r-shiny/r-shiny-user-interface.md

 {{% tip %}}

-**Styling Shiny using bootstrap with bslib & thematic** For an advanced case of customizing your UI using `Bootstrap` in R Shiny, look at this [building block](/shiny/advanced/ui).
+**Styling Shiny using bootstrap with bslib & thematic** For an advanced case of customizing your UI using `Bootstrap` in R Shiny, look at this [article](/shiny/advanced/ui).

 {{% /tip %}}